 Within two minutes of the entrance, a monkey swung from a branch overhead.
 The animals aren’t all limited to enclosures, and so you can observe them around you and not just from a distance.
 Even inside enclosures they have more freedom (but not so much that it makes it dangerous for them or the public).

-We also saw what we presume was actual wildlife – lizards crawling along one of the paths more than once!
+We also encountered what we presume was actual wildlife – lizards crawling along one of the paths more than once!

 I LOVED this place.
 I saw koalas for the first time in my life (funny considering we were off to Australia the next day), white tigers, chimpanzees, giant tortoises (and small, stupid ones!), the monkey with the funny nose, tapirs also for the first time ever (they’re cute!), a komodo dragon, and a rhino having a mud bath.

 There were lots of animals I’d never seen before, but the one I was looking forward to the most was the giant panda.
-Typically, Edinburgh Zoo now has them and I haven’t had the chance to go – so I was very excited to see them here.
+Edinburgh Zoo actually now has them but I haven’t had the chance to go – so I was very excited to see them here.

 Only they’re not in the zoo.
 They have cleverly put the pandas in a separate park, River Safari, which you have to pay extra to enter.
 We bought a two-park ticket and I had prioritised the main zoo and the Night Safari, so unfortunately I didn’t get to see pandas after all!